Silhillians RUFC: Origins and early days

 In 1967, the Old Silhillians moved to their current home at Copt Heath, about 1 mile from the Solihull School campus.
 This season was a hugely successful one in the club's history.
 They won the Birmingham and Warwickshire Old Boys' Rugby Sevens, beating Old Saltleians 13–5 in the final.
 Captained by Martin Green, they also won 8–3 against the Cambridge University 1st XV.
 They remained one of the best Old Boys' sides in the Midlands for many years.

 One of the most significant points in the history of the club was the decision to go 'open' in 1982, i.e. they accepted members and players who had not attended Solihull School.
 Thus, they dropped the 'Old' from the name and became Silhillians RUFC.

 Recent years

 The Sils were promoted to Warwickshire Division One of the 'Courage League' in 1991 under the captaincy of Alan Elliot.
 More recently 'The Sils' have enjoyed further promotions; in 1994 to 1996 captained by Nick Savage, 1998–99 when captained by Andrew Durrant, in 2000–01 under the captaincy of Andrew Clutterbuck and in 2012–13 captained by Peter Nicholls.
-Undoubtedly the club's greatest achievement to date was their appearance in the 1999 Tetley's Bitter Vase Final at Twickenham.
-They lost to Billericay Rugby Football Club 19–3 but Silhillians look back fondly on that season and the experience of playing at 'Rugby HQ'.
+The club's biggest achievement to date was their appearance in the 1999 Tetley's Bitter Vase Final at Twickenham.
+They lost to Billericay Rugby Football Club 19–3 but many Silhillians look back fondly on that season and the experience of playing at 'Rugby HQ'.

 The 2007–08 season saw the Silhillians RUFC celebrate their 75th Anniversary.